Principles of the 12-Step Program

 The eighth step is to make a list of all persons we have harmed and becoming willing to make amends to them all.

-This step is a crucial one for you and those you have hurt to achieve healing and closure.
+This is one of the most crucial principles of the 12-step program, as it allows you and those you have hurt to heal and find closure.
 You must determine not only who you have wronged and how, but what you want to say or do to try to make amends.

 The 9th Step: Direct Amends